Maatschappelijk leiderschapMaatschappelijk ondernemerschap

 Further discussion at ILA conference on leadership in Chicago

-Dr. Steven P.M. de Waal, renowned author and chairman of the Public Space Foundation, is set to announce the English release of his influential book “It Will Be MY Concern: Seven Routes to a Healthy Healthcare System” at the upcoming International Leadership Association (ILA) conference in Chicago.
+Dr. Steven P.M. de Waal, renowned author and chairman of the Public Space Foundation, is set to announce the English release of his influential book “It Will Be MY CARE: 7 Routes to a Healthy Healthcare System” at the upcoming International Leadership Association (ILA) conference in Chicago.
 The book, originally published in Dutch as “Het zal MIJN zorg zijn”, presents a bold vision for healthcare reform, emphasizing citizen empowerment, practical leadership, and outcome-driven care.

 Timed with his participation in the global leadership event, Dr. de Waal’s work offers critical insights into leadership in the healthcare sector, particularly in the context of rising citizen influence (as he predicted in his book ‘Civil Leadership as the Future of Leadership’ (Amazon, 2018), and the need for courageous, value-driven leadership.
 His presence at the ILA conference, a global gathering of leadership scholars and practitioners, marks a significant moment for his work as it reaches a broader, international audience.

-Dr. de Waal’s session will focus on the book’s seven transformative routes for healthcare, making it a must-attend for those invested in leadership and innovation within public service sectors.
-Here is a very short summary of the book:
+Dr. de Waal’s participation will focus on the book’s seven transformative routes for healthcare, making it a must-read for those interested in leadership and innovation within public service sectors.

 ROUTE 1.
 Stimulating Civil Leadership in Healthcare